danyaberezun/replacewith/README.md

 ```

 In the current proposal, these two deprecations are two separate inspections.
-Thus, no conflict arises here, and the user controlles which scenario to choose.
+Thus, no conflict arises here, and the user controls which scenario to choose.

 Possible scenarios:
 1. First, replace `old` with `new`, then replace the class name resulting in `B.new()`